ssavazzi02/Vivado-Projects/README.md

 - rgb to gray
 - bram writer

-Full Vivado project available in the project folder.
+files of the Vivado project available in the project folder.

 ---